-Our Compensation Committee is responsible for oversight of risk associated with our compensation plans.
+Our Compensation Committee is responsible for the oversight of risk associated with the compensation plans of our executive officers.
+The risk occurs predominately through the award of performance-based incentive compensation.
 As part of the ERM program, our cash and equity incentive compensation programs are periodically reviewed and assessed for design elements or features that could incentivize employees to incur excessive risk.
-The ERM program also considers policies in place to mitigate excessive risk taking such as the Company's recoupment policy, stock ownership guidelines and performance level metrics.
+The ERM program also considers policies in place to mitigate excessive risk taking such as the Company's recoupment policy, stock ownership guidelines and the establishment of performance metrics and target levels of achievement.